LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

 ## Elements and Descriptions
 The section below details available element names, their description, and possible values.
 ### List Level
-Note that member items at the list level cannot be filtered.
+Note that member items at the list level cannot be filtered (https://api.congress.gov/v3/member?api_key=).

 `<api-root>`